Tughlaq dynasty: Civil wars

 While the civil war was in progress, predominantly Hindu populations of Himalayan foothills of north India had rebelled, stopped paying Jizya and Kharaj taxes to Sultan's officials.
-Hindus of southern Doab region of India (now Etawah) joined the rebellion in 1390 AD.
+Hindus of southern Doab region of India (now Etawah) joined the rebellion in 1390.
 Sultan Muhammad Shah attacked Hindus rebelling near Delhi and southern Doab in 1392, with mass executions of peasants, and razing Etawah to the ground.
 However, by then, most of India had transitioned to a patchwork of smaller Muslim Sultanates and Hindu kingdoms.
 In 1394, Hindus in Lahore region and northwest South Asia (now Pakistan) had re-asserted self-rule.
 Muhammad Shah amassed an army to attack them, with his son Humayun Khan as the commander-in-chief.
 While preparations were in progress in Delhi in January 1394, Sultan Muhammad Shah died.
 His son, Humayun Khan assumed power but was murdered within two months.
 The brother of Humayun Khan, Nasir-al-din Mahmud Shah assumed power – but he enjoyed little support from Muslim nobility, the wazirs and amirs.
 The Sultanate had lost command over almost all eastern and western provinces of already shrunken Sultanate.
-Within Delhi, factions of Muslim nobility formed by October 1394 AD, triggering the second civil war.
+Within Delhi, factions of Muslim nobility formed by October 1394, triggering the second civil war.

 Tartar Khan installed a second Sultan, Nasir-al-din Nusrat Shah in Firozabad, few kilometers from the first Sultan seat of power in late 1394.
 The two Sultans claimed to be rightful ruler of South Asia, each with a small army, controlled by a coterie of Muslim nobility.
 Battles occurred every month, duplicity and switching of sides by amirs became commonplace, and the civil war between the two Sultan factions continued through 1398, till the invasion by Timur.